 Insert a paragraph after Figure 10-56a

+If an RTS/DMG CTS frame exchange on the 1.08GHz channel failed, the CDMG STA shall not transmit the subsequent RTS frame on the 2.16 GHz channel after SIFS from the end of the expected CTS frame on the 1.08 GHz channel as shown in Figure 10-56a (An example of creating a CDMG protected period on two channels for CDMG STAs).

 Change the last paragraph in 10.36.6.6.2a as follows:

 A CDMG AP or PCP can merge the time interval of listening mode when creating a CDMG protected period and the channel measurement time during SPSH (see 11.32 (Spatial sharing and interference mitigation for DMG STAs)) by using the Protected Period subfield and the Directional Channel Quality Request element.
 If the AP or PCP determines two SPs allocated for two pairs of CDMG STAs within the BSS should both be created with protected period, the AP or PCP may transmit a Directional Channel Quality Request element to the two pairs of STAs based on allocation positions of the SPs for the two pairs of STAs.
 The directional channel measurement time interval indicated by the Directional Channel Quality Request element of one pair of STAs should cover the listening mode that begins at the start of the SP of this pair of STAs.
 Thus, the two pairs of STAs can direct their received antennae to its peer STAs involved in the same SP, to perform channel monitoring required by the protected period establishing and perform the directional channel quality measurement required by the SPSH mechanism simultaneously.
-The AP or PCP may use the received Directional Channel Quality Report elements after the listening mode for subsequent SPSHafter the beginning of the next BI.
+The AP or PCP may use the received Directional Channel Quality Report elements after the listening mode for subsequent SPSH with time overlapping SPs for the two pair of STAs after the beginning of the next BI.

 References: